MajdREK/Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3/README.md

 **Where to go from here?**

-The code available in this repostry is configurable. changing the **Echo factor** and/or "EchoDelay" can and will change the behaviour of the network which can be further studied.
+The code available in this repostry is configurable. changing the **Echo factor** and/or **Echo Delay** can and will change the behaviour of the network which can be further studied.

 **Conclusion**

 We have concluded that Ns3 gives more accurated and realistic results, and that Omnet++ is more genral purpose than Ns3.
-We also found that Omnet++ has modules, in this exact subject, that require more development and are obsolete , the exact function that we needed was control of TxBuffer size.
+We also found that Omnet++ has modules, in this exact subject, that require more development and are obsolete. the exact function that we needed was the control of TxBuffer size which was available only in NS3 with the default setup.
+( Omnet++ provides this functionality with an extensioncalled [TcpNsc] (https://inet.omnetpp.org/docs/users-guide/ch-transport.html) )

 **Final notes**